NileshGule/AKS-learning-series/README.md

 Contains the docker-compose files split into a base compose file and separate files for build and run scenarios.
 This is a preferred approach as it allows to have clear separation in terms of images which are built as part of application code and images which are used from other pre-built images.
 This also allows us to separate configurations between different environments like Dev / Integration / Production etc.

 - `Helm`

 Contains the Helm charts which are useful for deploying Kubernetes applications.
 Refer to the [Helm readme](/helm/Readme.md) file for more details.

 - `k8s`

 Contains Kubernetes Manifest files.
 These are grouped into `Minikube` version with services exposed using `NodePort` type. `AKS` version exposes the `TechTalksWeb` and `TechTalksDB` using LoadBalancer.
 The data is also persisted to outside of the container using `Persistent Volume (PV)` and `Persistent Volume Claim (PVC)`.
 The volume is backed by `Azure Disk`.

+AKS version contians the Kubernetes Manifest files for deploying `Prometheus` and `Grafana` resources to the AKS cluster.
+These are used for monitoring the AKS cluster.

 - `Powershell`